8 Tips to Get People to Buy from Your Baby Registry

 From what to say to friends and family to tips and tricks for creating an easy-to-shop registry.

 Worried that you’ve spent hours building a baby registry that no one will end up shopping?
-We get it, and you’re not alone—many parents-to-be have this exact concern.
+We get it, many parents-to-be have this exact concern.
 And while the solution sounds simple—just tell people about it!—lots of parents stress about adding the “right” items to their list, what to say to encourage people to stick to their registry and how to say it without coming off as rude or pushy.

 Follow these tips on creating an easy-to-shop baby registry and how to keep gift-givers from going rogue.